fehernandespaysan/Getting-and-Cleaning-Data-Course-Project/Code_book.md

 ### Attribute Information

-The dataset is then divided in two parts and they can be used separately.
+The dataset is then divided into two parts and they can be used separately.

 1. Inertial sensor data
 - Raw triaxial signals from the accelerometer and gyroscope of all the trials with participants.